 Itinerary toppers: From America’s fanciest holiday home to the season’s best comedy on wheels, Asheville invites travelers to celebrate any way they like.
 Christmas at Biltmore adds 56 ornamented trees to the décor inside America’s largest house with nearly 60 more on the vast estate.
 On the diminutive end of the spectrum, dozens of intricate National Gingerbread House Competition entries vie for attention at the Omni Grove Park Inn and the Grove Arcade downtown.
 And LaZoom’s purple bus goes on its merry way with holiday tours that promise an encounter with an authentic Asheville fruitcake.

 And more: The holiday calendar includes the Swannanoa Solstice concert, the Dickens Festival at Biltmore Village, theater performances and other happenings.
 For shoppers, local merchants pride themselves on products made close to home.

 Itinerary toppers: On the Winston side of the hyphen, Reynolda House Museum of American Art makes an elegant holiday statement.
 On the Salem side, the season’s soulful dimension resounds along the cobblestone streets of the Old Salem historic district.
 Candlelight tours and music soften the contrast between tobacco magnate R.J.
 Reynolds’ sweeping 60-room bungalow, where an Aeolian pipe organ rings out, and the handsome structures of Salem, where an 1800 Tannenberg organ symbolizes the importance of music to the Moravians.
 The Candle Tea and the Lovefeast at historic St. Philips African Moravian Church move the spirit.

-And more: The performance calendar includes the University of North Carolina School of the Arts’ acclaimed Nutcracker plus the North Carolina Black Repertory Company’s Black Nativity.
-Lights lovers can thrill to the displays and activities at the Tanglewood Festival of Lights.
+And more: The performance calendar includes the University of North Carolina School of the Arts' acclaimed Nutcracker, and lights lovers can thrill to the displays and activities at the Tanglewood Festival of Lights.
 Uncommon gifts can be found at Reynolda Village and the shops at Old Salem – sugar cake and paper-thin Moravian cookies from Winkler Bakery top the list.